FreeCAD/FreeCAD-documentation/wiki/Mesh_Scripting.md

 # Mesh Scripting
 ## Introduction

-To get access to the `Mesh` module you have to import it first:
+To get access to the `Mesh` module you have to import it first   *

 ```python